books

 Henley's Twentieth Century Formulas Recipes Processes Vol3

-This book is containing ten thousand selected household and workshop formulas, recipes, processes and money-saving methods for the practical use of manufacturers, mechanics, housekeepers and home workers.
+Volume 3 of the book containing ten thousand selected household and workshop formulas, recipes, processes and money-saving methods for the practical use of manufacturers, mechanics, housekeepers and home workers.

 TitleHenley's Twentieth Century Formulas, Recipes And Processes